-Any increases in the 2020 authorized livestock numbers will require Forest Service approval.
-Be advised that you will need to file an additional Authorized Use Request and the Forest Service will need a minimum of 45 days to assess resource conditions and process a supplemental grazing bill for additional livestock.
-Please contact your Rangeland Management Specialist prior to making any decisions regarding increased livestock numbers.
+Any change in the 2020 authorized livestock numbers will require that you file an additional Authorized Use Request.
+Be advised that the Forest Service will need a minimum of 45 days to assess resource conditions and process a supplemental grazing bill for additional livestock.
+Please contact your Rangeland Management Specialist prior to making any decisions regarding a change in livestock numbers.